 CAMERA

-The brand name and model information for the camera that was used during the meeting.
+The brand name and model information for the camera that is used during the meeting.

 This can change over the course of a meeting, however, only the initial camera used is reported.